fdelaesp/fat_32-project/fat32_project/README.md

 ### Assumptions and Limitations

 - Maximum 10 files can be open simultaneously
-- Filenames must be 11 characters or less (8.3 format)
+- Filenames must be 11 characters or less
 - No support for deep directory paths (no "/" expansion)
 - Long directory names are skipped
 - File and directory names cannot contain spaces